alketshabani/blog/content/posts/LetsDefend/SOC164 - Suspicious Mshta Behavior.md.md

 {{< img src="/posts/LetsDefend/images/20221229203100.png">}}

-since the parent process is explorer, the user did the activity
+Since the parent process is explorer, the user did the activity

 ## 5. Containment

-Since there is a malicious activity that took place and the machine could be compromised.
+Since there is a malicious activity that took place on the machine it means the machine could be compromised.
+We have to contain the machine.

-## 6. Containment
+## 6. Adding Artifacts

 {{< img src="/posts/LetsDefend/images/20221229203416.png">}}